Board Members

 Kellie is the Secretary of the Minnesota Composting Council.
 She worked for Carver and Anoka Counties as well as the Recycling Association of Minnesota (RAM) prior to joining the City of Minneapolis in April 2013.
 Her BA degree is from the University of Minnesota in Global Studies, Environmental Science, Natural Resources and Policy Management.
 She has played a major role in planning, studying and collecting data on composting Source Separated Organics at the Carver County Compost Project and in the City of Minneapolis' organics recycling program roll-out.

-Nick Rich-Vetsch, PE (MN, ND) TRUE Advisor - Secretary
+Nick Rich-Vetsch, PE (MN, ND), TRUE Advisor

 Nick is a licensed Professional Engineer and certified advisor in the TRUE Zero Waste program.
 He earned his Bachelor of Bioproducts and Biosystems Engineering degree from the University of Minnesota Twin Cities, during which time he participated on the Soil Judging team and fostered a passion for soil science.
 His drive to promote increased utilization of recovered and recycled materials in project design and specifications are invaluable skills in compost market development, contaminant management, and integration of emerging technologies for alternative waste management.
 Nick’s work further includes extensive work in erosion and sediment control, permitting, construction oversight, stormwater quality, and development of innovative infrastructure and industries throughout their process of visioning and development.